gdr-00/powerkey/README.md

 # powerkey
-Italian keyboard layout with added features for inexisting keys in the italian layout for programmers
+Italian keyboard layout with added features for programmers expecially inexisting keys in the italian layout.